What Is Rideshare Insurance and Why Do You Need It?

 Phase 3 — Passenger in the Vehicle

 This is the strongest phase of protection.
 Both platforms maintain up to $1 million in third-party liability, plus uninsured/underinsured motorist (UM/UIM) coverage.
-Contingent comprehensive and collision also apply if you have those coverages on your personal policy — though Uber and Lyft typically carry a $2,500 deductible.
+Contingent comprehensive and collision also apply if you have those coverages on your personal policy — subject to the same $2,500 deductible noted in Phase 2.

 Which Insurance Companies Offer Rideshare Coverage?